Randwarf/StellarisUnityLore/Prose/Intelligence Reports.md

 Threat Rating: Low.
 Currently the travel times involved render them a non threat.
 If this changes in the future then we expect that our peoples will come into conflict unless a policy of appeasement is followed.

 ## Halcyon Dawn
+Fortunately or unfortunately separated from us by the Maunavi Collegium who generally practise a policy of closed borders, the Halcyon